Hong Kong tropical cyclone warning signals

 Hong Kong tropical cyclone warning signals are issued by the Hong Kong Observatory to warn of a potential threat or effects of a tropical cyclone in the greater Hong Kong area.
 The signals are represented with a set of numbers and symbols.
 Previously, lights were also used at night.

 The warning system currently in use in Hong Kong is based on a signal level from the lowest level, Standby Signal No. 1, to the highest level, Hurricane Signal No. 10.
-The signaled numbers may change in accordance with the conditions.
+The signalled numbers may change in accordance with the conditions.
 Once any signal that is higher than No. 3 is issued, government agencies, schools, financial markets, and most of the private sector close their operations.
 When Signal No. 9 or No. 10 is issued, the Mass Transit Railway (MTR) ceases operations in the above ground open-air areas of the heavy rail network, as well as suspending the Light Rail.

 During large tropical cyclones such as Typhoon Hato in 2017, Typhoon Mangkhut in 2018 and Typhoon Ragasa in 2025, public transit was suspended and schools and businesses were closed.